Skip to main content

-If you're new to Colorado, you may have noticed something distinct about Colorado's earth—it expands when wet.
-This phenomenon is due to the presence of bentonite, an absorbent clay that swells when saturated with water and contracts when dry.
+If you're new to Colorado, you may have noticed something distinct about the state's earth—it expands when wet.
+This phenomenon occurs due to bentonite, an absorbent clay that swells when saturated with water and contracts when dry.
 While this may seem like a natural quirk, it poses significant challenges for homeowners, especially when it comes to construction.

 The expansive nature of Colorado's soil can exert considerable force, capable of lifting buildings several inches or even feet.
-This presents a major concern for homeowners, as it can lead to a range of damages, from minor cosmetic issues like cracks in concrete or drywall to catastrophic structural failures.
+This presents a major concern for homeowners, as it can lead to a range of damages.
+Issues range from minor cosmetic problems like cracks in concrete or drywall to catastrophic structural failures.

 Identifying the warning signs of expansive soil damage is crucial for homeowners.
-Some common indicators include:
+Watch for these common indicators:

 • Doors or windows that are difficult to operate or no longer latch properly